-Isis' Board of Directors (the "Board") is soliciting your proxy to vote at the 2015 Annual Meeting of Stockholders, including at any adjournments or postponements of the meeting.
+Ionis' Board of Directors (the "Board") is soliciting your proxy to vote at the 2017 Annual Meeting of Stockholders, including at any adjournments or postponements of the meeting.
 We are distributing our Notice of Annual Meeting and Proxy Materials (the "Notice") by mail using the Notice and Access procedures established by the United States Securities and Exchange Commission (the "SEC").
-This Notice is important because it contains a control number and instructions that will allow you to access our proxy materials and vote electronically through the Internet or to request printed proxy materials so you may vote by telephone or mail.
+The Notice is important because it contains a control number and instructions that will allow you to access our proxy materials and vote electronically through the Internet or to request printed proxy materials so you may vote by telephone or mail.
 Your vote is very important.
 Whether or not you plan to attend the meeting, please be sure to vote your shares as soon as possible to ensure your representation at the meeting.
+All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
+You can find instructions on how to access the proxy materials over the Internet or to request a printed copy in the Notice

-We intend to mail the Notice on or about May 15, 2015 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail the Notice on or about April 13, 2017 to all stockholders of record entitled to vote at the Annual Meeting.